 This option sets the sequence of boot drives (floppy drive A:, hard disk drive C:, or CD-ROM drive) that the AMIBIOS attempts to boot from after AMIBIOS POST completes.
-The settings are C:,A:,CDROM, CDROM,A:,C:, or A:,C:,CDROM.
-The default settings are A:,C:,CDROM.
+The setting is C:,A:,CDROM; CDROM,A:,C:; or A:,C:,CDROM.
+The default setting is A:,C:,CDROM.